Natural Soil Amendment - Widely Use of Special Fertilizer

 When used clinoptilolite properly, can yield some impressive results in regards to faster germination times, faster growth rates, larger plants, crop yields and don’t require more fertilizer and water applications.
 Clinoptilolite has a high CEC that enables a greater loading of plant nutrients such as nitrogen & micronutrients.
 It helps to hold more nutrients in the growing farm and is plant accessible but isn’t soluble in water.

-Zeolite is a 100% natural mineral product that improves fertilizer quality and productivity while withholding toxins from the environment.
+Zeolite as molecular sieve is a 100% natural mineral product that improves fertilizer quality and productivity while withholding toxins from the environment.
 Zeolite is 100% natural for organic operations and when composted with manure, it becomes a natural fertilizing system.

 Amendment & Additive